Sandbox Management

 Optional[float] - Timeout in seconds for Sandbox to be created and started.auto_stop_interval

 Optional[int] - Interval in minutes after which Sandbox will automatically stop if no Sandbox event occurs during that time.
 Default is 15 minutes.
-If set to 0, the Sandbox will not be automatically stopped.
+0 means no auto-stop.

 Example: